 However, even if you do all the right things to build a good credit history it can still take more than a year before you will have a credit score good enough to be approved for car financing.
 If you cannot wait that long, you can save up a few thousand dollars to buy an old used car for cash to use until you can get approved for car financing.

 Car loans are by far the most common way that all Canadians pay for a new car.
-Let’s there’s a new car you want to buy that costs $20,000 but you only have $4,000 saved up: you put the $4,000 towards the purchase as a down payment and then take out a loan for the $16,000 left to pay.
+Let’s say a new car you want to buy that costs $20,000 but you only have $4,000 saved up: you put the $4,000 towards the purchase as a down payment and then take out a loan for the $16,000 left to pay.
 Here’s how paying off the loan works:

 - Length – longer loan terms mean lower monthly payments but more total interest paid